Exploring the Top Attractions in Zanzibar: A Visitor’s Guide

 Stone Town

 Ah, Stone Town, the bustling heart of Zanzibar!
-This UNESCO World Heritage site is a blend of Arabic, Persian, Indian, and European influences, and every corner tells a story.
+This World Heritage site is a blend of Arabic, Persian, Indian, and European influences, and every corner tells a story.
 Strolling through the labyrinth of narrow alleys, you'll find shops selling handcrafted souvenirs, cafés serving rich coffee, and mesmerizing historical sites.

 Practical Info: Entry into Stone Town is free—exploration is your ticket.
 Aim to spend a good half-day here; mornings are less crowded, allowing you to enjoy the sights without being jostled around.
 I recommend grabbing a coffee from the stunning Zanzibar Coffee House; the rooftop view is underrated!